Robust Retinal Vessel Segmentation from a Data Augmentation Perspective: Experiments

 \subsection{Generalization Across Different Datasets}

-To validate how our augmentations impact robustness in a realistic setting, models trained on the DRIVE training set are applied to three real world datasets: \begin{itemize} \item {\bf Testing set of DRIVE}~\cite{staal2004ridge}: the fundus images are captured from the same digital fundus camera system as the training set. \item {\bf Full set of STARE}~\cite{hoover2000locating}: this dataset is collected from a different type of fundus camera, and includes more kinds of pathological changes. \item {\bf Full set of CHASE-DB1}~\cite{owen2009measuring}: the images are captured by another type of fundus machine which has a smaller field of view. \end{itemize} From the evaluation results shown in Table \ref{tab:qr}, we can observe that: 1) BS+CWR-GC+CWRVA achieves the best results in all datasets; 2) BS+CWRGC and BS+CWRVA outperform BS, BS+RGN and BS+SVGC in all datasets.
-3) BS performs worst on DRIVE, DRIVE-GRAY and CHASE-DB1, but outperforms BS+RGN in STARE; 4) the performance of BS+RGN and BS+SVGC degenerates significantly on STARE and CHASE-DB1; 5) although CWRVA works slightly better than CWRGC in the DRIVE testing set, such superiority fails to generalize to other datasets; 6) SVGC achieves the highest SE in all testing set, at the expense of getting a much lower SP when comparing to BS+CWRGC, BS+CWRVA, and BS+CWRGC+CWRVA.
+To validate how our augmentations impact robustness in a realistic setting, models trained on the DRIVE training set are applied to three datasets: \begin{itemize} \item {\bf Testing set of DRIVE}~\cite{staal2004ridge}: the fundus images are captured from the same digital fundus camera system. \item {\bf Full set of STARE}~\cite{hoover2000locating}: the provided images come by a different type of fundus camera, and contain more kinds of pathological changes \item {\bf Full set of CHASE-DB1}~\cite{owen2009measuring}: the images are captured by another type of fundus machine which has a smaller field of view. \end{itemize} From the evaluation results shown in Table \ref{tab:qr}, we can observe that: 1) BS+CWR-GC+CWRVA achieves the best results in all datasets; 2) BS+CWRGC and BS+CWRVA outperform BS, BS+RGN and BS+SVGC in all datasets.
+3) BS performs worst on DRIVE, DRIVE-GRAY and CHASE-DB1, but outperforms BS+RGN in STARE; 4) the performance of BS+RGN and BS+SVGC degenerates significantly on STARE and CHASE-DB1; 5) although CWRVA works slightly better than CWRGC in the DRIVE testing set, such superiority fails to generalize to other datasets; 6) SVGC achieves the highest SP in all testing set, at the expense of getting a much lower SE when comparing to BS+CWRGC, BS+CWRVA, and BS+CWRGC+CWRVA; 7) CWRGC outperform SVGC in all datasets in terms of AUC and F1.
+This experiment shows that in RGB space is indeed significantly better than in HSV space due that directly applied to RGB space can be targeted to optimize the hue change problem.
 Fig. \ref{fig:sr} shows some visual examples of the segmentation results.
-The results suggest that the proposed method possess the significant generalization improvement to samples captured by different camera systems and/or affected by diverse pathological changes.
+The results on real world datasets suggest that the proposed method possess the significant generalization improvement to samples captured by different camera systems and/or affected by diverse pathological changes.
+This is due to the different camera systems resulting in the various image hues, while gamma correction is good at generating augmentation images with multiple different hues to improve the robustness of the model.
+In addition, pathological changes are mainly reflected in the local changes of fundus image texture and vascular region, and random vessel augmentation could increase the variation diversity of vascular region, thus improving the robustness of the model in the region with pathological changes.